Premier League return edges closer as clubs agree to resume contact training | Goal.com

 The Premier League has taken a further step towards a resumption after clubs voted unanimously to resume contact training.

+The 2019-20 Premier League season was postponed in March because of the coronavirus outbreak, but clubs returned to training in small groups last week amid social-distancing measures after the UK government published its phase one guidance on May 13.

-The UK government gave the green light for "close-contact" and "competitive" training on Monday, with clubs now formally agreeing the plans at a shareholder meeting on Wednesday morning.
+The government then gave the green light for "close-contact" and "competitive" training on Monday, with clubs now formally agreeing the plans at a shareholder meeting on Wednesday morning.

 The move is the next phase of 'Project Restart', as the league eyes a return to competitive action in mid-June.